Prag8855/aab/content/glossary/Internship visa.md

 This visa is for university students.
 It's valid for up to 6 months.[^2]

+You must apply for an internship visa at the *[[Ausländerbehörde]]*, or at the German embassy or consulate in your home country.

 [^1]: [Make it in Germany](https://www.make-it-in-germany.com/en/visa-residence/types/other/internship), [§16e AufenthG](https://www.gesetze-im-internet.de/aufenthg_2004/__16e.html)
 [^2]: [§16e AufenthG](https://www.gesetze-im-internet.de/aufenthg_2004/__16e.html)